 The project configuration file settings override the master configuration file settings unless the master disallows the options.
-For example, if the master configuration file sets
+For example, if the master configuration file sets the archive suffix to +rev and does not disallow this option and the project configuration file sets the archive suffix to src, then the project configuration file's setting for the archive suffix is used.

 NOTE The one exception to the project configuration file settings overriding the master configuration file settings is the promotion option.
-See "Defining a Promotion Model" on page 240.
+See "Defining a Promotion Model" on page 250.

 If Version Manager cannot find a master or project configuration file, it uses the default setting for each option.
-See "Default Settings when No Configuration File Is Used" on page 72.
+See "Default Settings when No Configuration File Is Used" on page 74.